omidfarhang/omid.dev/content/posts/2010-10-28-will-googles-online-operating-system-revolutionize-the-computer.en.md

 Perhaps the company won’t have to.
 In a very un-Google like move, Google announced that Chrome OS will be available only on newly sold machines &#8212; that means no free downloads from the Internet.
 So how can you get it &#8212; and how much will it cost?

-&#8220;We’ll have more to share before the end of the year,&#8221; Bencuya told FoxNews.com.
+“We’ll have more to share before the end of the year,” Bencuya told FoxNews.com.
 But Bencuya refused to say exactly when this year the OS would arrive.

 Whenever it does arrive, the real effect of the lightweight Chrome operating system will be felt in how well it catches on with users &#8212; but the concept of a browser-only operating system is eye-opening.